iamchrismiller/scala-functional/README.md

 - **Coin Change** (Tail-Recursion)
   - Coin Change is the problem of finding the number of ways of making changes for a particular amount of cents, n, using a given set of denominations.
 It is a general case of Integer Partition.

+- **Sum** (Tail-Recursion)
+  - Summation is the operation of adding a sequence of numbers; the result is their sum or total.
+Here we abstract the summation function that is applied to the lower and upper bounds allowing a custom summation method to be used

+- **Product**
+  - In mathematics, a product is the result of multiplying, or an expression that identifies factors to be multiplied.

+- **Rational Number Operations**
+  - In mathematics, a rational number is any number that can be expressed as the quotient or fraction p/q of two integers, with the denominator q not equal to zero.[1]
+Since q may be equal to 1, every integer is a rational number.

 - More to Come...

 ## License